pabroux/langchain-langgraph-crash-course/README.md

 #### 2.2 Retrieval augmented generation (RAG)

-> [!NOTE]
-> LangGraph is not required to build a RAG application.
-You can implement one through invocations of only LangChain components.

 | Task | Description | File |
 |------|-------------|------|
 | RAG | Simple RAG with an introduction to self-query (an advanced RAG technique) | [rag.py](https://github.com/pabroux/langchain-langgraph-crash-course/blob/master/langgraph/rag/rag.py) |